 A child born with a tongue or lip tie may experience difficulty with latching, feeding, and movement of the tongue and lips.
 This can be a very difficult for a baby and mother.
 A baby who cannot latch properly may have trouble gaining weight and take in gas when feeding.
 This will cause irritability, hunger, and colic.
 Many times a tongue is released (frenulectomy or frenotomy procedure) just after birth if it is severe.
 Some, however, are not done immediately, leaving a family wondering what can be done.

-At PBPD we can perform a lip or tongue tie release using an in office laser in under 20 minutes!
-Using a laser will allow the procedure to be done with minimal anesthetic, no bleeding, and no stitches.
+At PBPD we can perform a lip or tongue tie release using an in office laser in a few minutes!
+Using a laser will allow the procedure to be done with minimal or no anesthetic, no bleeding, and no stitches!

 What to expect after a tongue/lip tie release: